Irumbukkottai Murattu Singam: Plot

 The villagers at Jayashankarapuram find a map that is hidden in their "MGR Timesquare", but it is only one half they have.
 They have to find the other half to hunt for treasure that is preserved and hidden somewhere far away.
 Unfortunately, Kattai has other plans.
 He negotiates a deal of freeing prisoners in exchange of the treasure.
 Singaram and the folks find the treasure in an Indiana Jones-esque adventure.
-They successfully find the treasure and escape the cave.
-But, it is revealed that Dagelandy is a right-hand man of Kattai, who was spying Singaram's gang all along.
+They successfully find the treasure and escape the cave, but it is revealed that Dagelandi is a right-hand man of Kattai, who was spying on Singaram's gang all along.
 Kattai also reveals that he killed Singam a few years ago and challenges Singaaram to a duel in front of the people.
-While Kattai gains the upper hand initially, the thought of Singam's death in the hands of Kattai infuriates Singaram and he starts beating up Kattai.
-Kattai is eventually shot dead by Pakki, out of her love for Singaram and she leaves the place with her cronies.
+While Kattai gains initially the upper hand, the thought of Singam's death in the hands of Kattai infuriates Singaram, and he starts beating up Kattai.
+Kattai is eventually shot dead by Pakki, out of her love for Singaram, and she leaves the place with her cronies.
 Peace prevails within Jayshankarpuram's inhabitants and the red Indians.

 Singaram is hailed as a hero in Jayshankarapuram and is presented with a large diamond and a platter of gold coins of the treasure as a reward by the people.
 However, Singaram declines the gold coins for the diamond, instead asking the people to use the coins to build a school for the children, while stating that education is important and is to be imparted to all.
 He is given a heartful farewell by the people and rides off.
 On the way, Baali stops him saying that while he took the diamond, he was leaving his "life" behind.
-Singaram smiles and they both ride off in the sunset.
+Singaram smiles, and they both ride off in the sunset.